Daarkooo/checkers-game/README.md

 5. Push your changes to your forked branch.
 6. Submit a Pull Request to the main repository.

+## License and Acknowledgements
+This project is open-source and licensed under the [MIT License](license)

+A big thank you to everyone who has contributed to this project, especially the MASM community for their valuable support and resources.

 ---

 #### Now, let's dive in and enjoy the game!